firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 2. **Set conservative currents**
    - Start with a 2:1 to 3:1 phase-to-battery ratio (e.g., 40 A battery / 110 A phase on 16 S commuter packs).⁵ ⁷
    - Match current targets across front/rear controllers to avoid free-spinning the lighter wheel.⁸
+   - Keep the shared throttle anchored to the front “local” controller so both ESCs track the same ramp response before the signal propagates over CAN to the rear unit.⁸⁰
    - Treat dual-motor 16 S7 P Samsung 50E packs as roughly 140 A systems: hold each controller near 70 A battery and add ducted airflow up front before nudging limits higher.²³
    - Keep Artem’s relationship in mind: `I_phase = I_batt × V_batt ÷ V_motor`, so phase torque fades as ERPM climbs—log both currents to confirm your battery caps aren’t starving the tune mid-pull.[^phase_equation]
 3. **Log, ride, iterate**